ananfito/calculator/README.md

 ![]()

 ## About
 A basic calculator built with HTML, CSS, and JS.
-Inspired by the tutorial ['JavaScript DOM Manipulation Course'](https://youtu.be/5fb2aPlgoys) taught by [CodeLab](https://www.youtube.com/c/CodeLab98), this is a self-directed project I created to challenge myself and test the skills I learned from the tutorial.
+Inspired by the tutorial ['JavaScript DOM Manipulation Course'](https://youtu.be/5fb2aPlgoys) taught by [CodeLab](https://www.youtube.com/c/CodeLab98) and the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my challenge solution.

 ### Goals

 This will be a basic calculator and have the following functions:

 - Addition `+`
 - Subtraction `-`